Scientific Name: Simmondsia chinensis

-The name jojoba was derived by the Spaniards from the word jojowi in the language of the Papago Indians.
+The name jojoba was derived by the Spaniards from the word jojowi in the language of the Papago of North America.
 The scientific name Simmondsia was chosen in honour of the natural scientist F.W.
 Simmonds.
 Its scientific name used to be Buxus chinensis.
 The designation chinensis is the relic of a mistake: originally it was thought that the jojoba bush came from China.
 This name is still found today in the lists of ingredients on skin care products, the so-called INCIs.

 Through its special wax-like structure jojoba oil cannot oxidize and therefore has considerably less tendency to become rancid than other oils.
 It can withstand temperatures of up to 572°F/300°C.